hayer969/dotfiles/dotfiles/silverblue_settings/readme_autoupdate_containers.txt

 [Install]
 WantedBy=timers.target

-Once done, a timer may be enabled by issuing the following command, replacing $NAMEwith the appropriate variable (e.g., fedora-toolbox-40):
+Once done, a timer may be enabled by issuing the following command, replacing $NAME with the appropriate variable (e.g., fedora-toolbox-40):

 systemctl --user enable --now refresh-toolbox@$NAME.timer